-Background.
-During her childhood in Rome, Osanna and her sister would play with pieces of art created for their mother by Lucio Fontana, Mario Ceroli and Arnaldo Pomodoro.
+During her childhood in Rome, Osanna and her sister used to play with pieces of art created for their mother by Lucio Fontana, Mario Ceroli and Arnaldo Pomodoro.
 One could say that the pieces she creates today, are inspired by those wonderful memories, or maybe, they are a result of her own femininity… or maybe both.
 “I made jewelry for a few years, but then I decided to make jewels for the home, with the same technique but on a larger scale”.
 In recent years, Osanna’s attention has increasingly focused on objects and furnishings.
 Made by the best artisans, every creation is modeled by hand from wax, which is then fused in an art foundry.
 “I would define myself as an artisan because I love crafting things, and I would also define myself as being somewhat of a designer.
 I really like being in the foundry where the wax models are made, spending my days modeling with my hands.”

-Signature Style.
 Creations conceived as sculptures, blended metals and a desire to explore shapes are all integral parts of Osanna Visconti di Modrone designs.
-She uses strong luminous pieces that revisit minimalism yet still somehow recall the glow of ancient times, each with the undeniable touch of artisan craftsmanship.
+She uses strong luminous pieces that revisit minimalism yet they still somehow recall the glow of ancient times, each with the undeniable touch of high craftsmanship.
 All of Osanna Visconti di Modrone’s creations are made in bronze using a technique called “Lost Wax Casting”.
 This technique uses a negative form in which molten metal is cast.
 An initial wax sculpture is used to create a plaster mold.
 During the drying phase the wax is melted and drained away, leaving behind the negative form for casting.
 The liquid bronze is then poured into this cast.
 The wax model, which Osanna kneads and shapes by hand, is therefore the principal element that gives identity to her creations.
 After the final stage of chiseling away the outer core, the bronze is ready to receive the final touches and eventual color patinas.